inoxlang/inox/README.md

 </details>

-If you have any questions you are welcome to join the [Discord Server](https://discord.gg/53YGx8GzgE).
+If you have any questions you are welcome to join the [Discord Server](https://discord.gg/53YGx8GzgE) and the [Subreddit](https://www.reddit.com/r/inoxlang/).
 If you want to build Inox from source go [here](#build-from-source).

 ## Application Examples